-A series of haunting existential questions posed as if by a pack of wolves forms the text of Todd's 10th collaboration with composer Jake Runestad, who set it for a cappella SATB choir.
+A series of haunting existential questions posed as if by a pack of wolves forms the text of "How'll You Know," Todd's 10th collaboration with composer Jake Runestad, who set it for a cappella SATB choir.

 Jake brought the concept of howling wolves to Todd.
 Rather than write an attempted explication of the sound, or